kartikadur/effective-tribble/README.md

 ## If I had more time

 - I'd track the mount, updated, and subsequent refreshes for each comment.
+- I'd stagger the load so the response isnt janky.
 - I'd use the redux persistence module to retain data, between refreshes, but if this were a full stack project the data would be sent to the backend to be stored in a database.
 - Create a Graph UI for the data, similar to how data is shown in the dev tools.
+The one I'm using currently is very basic.